 - If you challenge within 14 days and your challenge is unsuccessful you will still have the opportunity to pay only 50% of the fine.

 We are unable to discuss individual parking tickets over the phone.
 If you want to challenge your ticket you must follow the appeal process.

 Parking ticket fines (known as Penalty Charge Notices) are set at £70 or £50 (depending on the contravention), but this is discounted by 50% to £35 or £25 if you pay within 14 days of receiving the ticket.

 If the ticket is left unpaid we can pursue the debt through the County Court.

 If you are unable to pay online you can:

-- write to Parking Services, Devon County Council, County Hall, PO Box 811, Exeter EX1 9WA, using the payment slip at the bottom of your Penalty Charge Notice
+- send a Cheque or Postal Order made payable to Devon County Council, to Parking Services, County Hall, PO Box 811, Exeter EX1 9WA, along with the payment slip at the bottom of the parking ticket

 We publish our parking ticket statistics showing how many tickets have been issued in each town.
 As some tickets are still going through the appeals process, these figures are always published in arrears.